josephmanghan/Manghan-Backbase-Challenge/README.md

 ## Assumptions
 Several assumptions have been made with regards to input data and how that data is processed:
-- Input CSV file data is ordered chronologically.
+- Input CSV file data is ordered chronologically
-- The less overdraft used, the better - funds are transferred to a current account even if total sum to black is unavailable.
+- The less overdraft used, the better - funds are transferred to a current account even if total sum to black is unavailable
 - If a customer attempts to make a savings account withdrawal, but the requested amount is unavailable, the customer wishes to receive the greatest amount possible.
-This will be reflected in the ledger.
+This will be reflected in the ledger
-- If a customer attempts to make a savings account withdrawal, but no funds are available, the card is "declined" and the transaction is removed from the ledger.
+- If a customer attempts to make a savings account withdrawal, but no funds are available, the card is "declined" and the transaction is removed from the ledger

 As a final note, I was able to make the script more robust by enabling it to handle numerous accounts. *AccountID* now tracks individual customers, with both a current and savings account attached to an ID.
 This means that testing does not need to be limited to 1 file per customer.